microsoft/winapp-windows-ai/README.md

 ## Usage Examples

 Below are a few usage examples of the APIs in this module.
-For more samples on how to use the electron-windows-ai-addon, see https://github.com/microsoft/electron-gallery.
+For more samples on how to use the `electron-windows-ai-addon`, see https://github.com/microsoft/electron-gallery.
 For more samples on how to use Windows AI Foundry, see https://github.com/microsoft/ai-dev-Gallery.

 ### Basic Language Model Usage